Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 I love cooking and I love homemade food.
 When I say homemade, I mean food that is really homemade with no shortcuts out of a can or a box.

-There are thousands of recipes out there for "homemade" chicken pot pie and whenever I searched for one, I was always horribly disappointed to see ingredients like cans of cream of whatever soup, a packet of some type of soup mix or canned vegetables that have been sitting in a soup of BPA for who knows how long.
+There are thousands of recipes out there for "homemade" chicken pot pie and whenever I searched for one, I was always horribly disappointed to see ingredients like cans of cream of whatever soup, a packet of some type of soup mix or canned vegetables that have been sitting in a sea of BPA for who knows how long.
 This recipe is all real, fresh food.
 Just the way we like it.

 This recipe was made in a recyclable aluminum 4" by 8" pan that is 2" deep.